 - Some men find it useful to express their anger in a physical way such as using a punching bag or going for a run.

-- Although there is a high prevalence of sexual abuse, feeling alone and isolated are common feelings that can overwhelm you.
+- Although many children and teenagers are abused, feeling alone and isolated are common feelings that can overwhelm you.